Don't use onion in food: B'desh PM told her cook post export ban

-India's onion export ban seems to have impacted kitchen of Bangladesh Prime Minister Sheikh Hasina, as she has urged in lighter vein to provide prior information about such decisions.
-The Bangladeshi prime minister said that India's sudden decision to stop onion exports has lead to a bit of difficulty for her countrymen.
+India's onion export ban seems to have impacted even Bangladesh Prime Minister Sheikh Hasina's kitchen and she feels it would help if such decisions are taken with prior notice given her country's significant dependence on the neighbour for this agri produce.
+The Bangladeshi prime minister said that India's sudden decision to stop onion exports has led to a bit of difficulty for her countrymen.

 Last Sunday, India banned exports of onion to increase availability of the commodity in the domestic market and contain spiralling prices.
-The Centre has also imposed stock limits on both retail and wholsesale traders for onion.
-Further talking to enhancing trade and investments between the two countries, she said huge potential exists in Bangladesh for Indian business community in different sectors.
+The Centre also imposed stock limits on both retail and wholesale traders for onion.
+Further talking to enhancing trade and investments between the two countries, she said huge potential exists in Bangladesh for the Indian business community in different sectors.

 She said that Bangladesh has the most liberal investment policy in South Asia, and it includes protection of foreign investment by law; generous tax holiday; concessionary duty on import of machinery; unrestricted exit policy; full repatriation of dividend and capital on exit, to name a few.
 "We are in the process of establishing 100 Special Economic Zones.
 About a dozen of them are ready with four allotments to three countries.
 Bangladesh has offered three zones for Indian investors at Mongla, Bheramara and Mirsarai.
 Substantial investment from Indian investors in these three Indian Economic Zones in Bangladesh would help broaden our exportable base.

-Goyal said that India businesses should grab opportunities in the neighbouring country.
-"There are so many areas where businesses of both the countries can increase cooperation.
-Grab the opportunity that Bangladesh offers," he said.
+Goyal said that Indian businesses should grab opportunities in the neighbouring country.
+"There are so many areas where businesses of both countries can increase cooperation.
+Grab the opportunity that Bangladesh offers," he suggested.

 Bandhan Express, which runs between Kolkata and Khulna once a week, would be increased to twice a week and later four days a week.
-Similarly, frequency of Maitree express, which runs between Kolkata and Dhaka, would be increased to five day a week from the current four day a week and "my effort will be to make it daily," he said.
+Similarly, frequency of Maitree Express, which runs between Kolkata and Dhaka, would be increased to five days a week from the current four days a week and "my effort will be to make it daily", he said.
 "We are looking at making entire railways between the countries a seamless movement for goods and people," he added.

 Commenting on the economic relations between the two countries, SAARC Chamber of Commerce & Industry (SCCI) Vikramjit Singh Sahney said that both the countries have huge potential to increase trade and investments.
 He said that the line of credit extended by India to Bangladesh should include fertiliser plants also and "there is a need to open more chek posts and skill training centres to enhance capacity building".